syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Conversion.md

 ## Image

-SfSpreadsheet provides support to convert a worksheet in to an image of type bitmap or metafile based on the input range of rows and columns with all basic formats preserved, By using the function ConvertToImage(), converts the worksheet into Bitmap image.
+SfSpreadsheet provides support to convert a worksheet in to an image of type bitmap or metafile based on the input range of rows and columns with all basic formats preserved, By using the ConvertToImage() method, worksheet can be converted into an image.

 {% highlight c# %}